Anika Werner, M. Sc.

 Anika Werner studied Exercise Physiology at Humboldt University, Berlin, Germany, University of Jyväskylä, Finland and University of Örebro, Sweden.
 Before she joined the Center for Space Medicine and Extreme Environments in October 2015, she was working as a Research Assistant at the Max Planck Institute for Human Development where she was involved in various (f)MRI studies.
 As part of this position she wrote her bachelor thesis about the effects of sensory deprivation on preparatory motor activity.
 During her Masters in Sweden she focused more on histological and biochemical methods, such as ELISA and investigated the effects of different endurance training modalities on the vascular endothelial growth factor (VEGF).

-She is currently an ELGRA mentor for the ESA education project “Fly your thesis”.
+Furthermore, Mrs. Werner is currently an ELGRA mentor for the ESA education project “Fly your thesis”.

 Since January 2016 Mrs. Werner was assigned as the study coordinator of the following projects: